x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 **json-slice format** **v0.3.0**

-Use this guide to better understand SDMX-PROTO-JSON objects.
+Use this guide to better understand the json-slice objects.

 - [Introduction](#Introduction)
 - [Message](#Message)